nicolasH/DisplayableCreator/src/java/net/niconomicon/tile/source/app/help/html/index.md

 The main window give access to all the functionality of the app.

+Dropping images on the central area will queue them to be transformed into Displayables.
+Currently supported format are BMP, PNG, GIF and JPEG (except for YCMB jpegs).
+Size was tested up to 466 Megapixels (21600x21600).

+Dropping Displayables on the central area will add them to the list of visible Displayables, wher e you can click on the eye icon to view them.

-- the checkbox enable or disable sharing of Displayables over the network.
+- the checkbox enable or disable sharing of Displayables over the network (the status is indicated by the icon next to it).
-- the list icon gives access to the list of Displayables and images (queued for transformation into Displayables).
+- the button with the list icon gives access to the list of Displayables and images (queued for transformation into Displayables).
-- the wrench icon gives access to the preferences for the app.
+- the button with the sliders icon gives access to the preferences for the app.
-- the '?' icon gives access to this very document.
+- the button with the '?' icon gives access to this very document.

 ## Preferences